Aumuz/AzerothCore-Stat-Budgeting-Project/README.md

 **This repository is**:

-* A set of authoritative reference documents.
+* A set of rigorously validated reference documents.
 * A validated model of stat budgeting behavior in AzerothCore 3.3.5.
 * A practical guide for developers creating or auditing custom items.